MTG/miredu/README.md

 ======
 Written and maintained by: *Justin Salamon <justin.salamon@nyu.edu>*

-MIR.EDU is an open source vamp plug-in written in C++ which implements a basic set of descriptors useful for teaching MIR.
+MIR.EDU is an open source vamp plug-in library written in C++ which implements a basic set of descriptors useful for teaching MIR.
 The idea is to provide a simple library with clear and well documented code for learning about audio descriptors (RMS, log attack-time, spectral flux, etc.).